open-edge-insights/eii-core/docker_setup/README.md

 4. Since docker compose setup publishes ports to host and ia_video_ingestion container runs on host network namespace, please ensure to kill all the dependency and iei processes running locally on the host.
 One could run this script to do so `sudo ./docker_setup/kill_local_dependency_iei_processes.sh`.
 This script is not extensively tested, so please use `ps -ef` command to see there are no locally running dependency and iei processes.

-## Steps to setup ETA solution on test/factory system
+## Steps to setup IEI solution on test/factory system

 ### <u>Configuration</u>

-1. All configurable options for ETA goes into [.env](.env) file.
+1. All configurable options for IEI goes into [.env](.env) file.
-2. All the provisioning related containers goes into [provision-compose.yml](provision-compose.yml)    and ETA containers goes into [docker-compose.yml](docker-compose.yml)
+2. All the provisioning related containers goes into [provision-compose.yml](provision-compose.yml)    and IEI containers goes into [docker-compose.yml](docker-compose.yml)
 3. Provide the right value for "CONFIG_FILE" in [.env](.env) file for video source.
    1. `factory.json` - value to be used if working with defect video files
    2. `factory_prod.json` (default) - value to be used if working with the camera setup